Dorset Heathlands Planning Framework

 Unilateral planning obligations - Christchurch and East Dorset

 In order to fund the measures set out in the Heathland Planning Framework, residential developments are required to pay a contribution for each dwelling granted planning permission.
-For Christchurch and East Dorset, the contribution is currently £241 per house and £164 per flat (Index Linked).
+For Christchurch and East Dorset, from the beginning of January 2019 the contribution will be £263 per house and £179 per flat (to reflect the latest Retail Price Index).
 There is also an administration fee of five per cent of these sums, subject to a minimum of £75 and a maximum of £1,000.
 This contribution is in addition to the Community Infrastructure Levy.

 Those applying for planning permission should provide an agreement to make the payment before the development starts.
 This agreement is known as a unilateral undertaking and should be submitted with the planning application.
 A version has been prepared that can be applied to planning applications either in Christchurch or East Dorset Councils: